 The registration procedure

 An important advantage of working through a sole trader in the Netherlands consists in the simple registration procedure.
+The saving of money and time makes many investors to prefer a sole trader to other business legal structures.

 To make it easier for you, here are the main steps for incorporation of a sole trader: